richardgaywood/paydata.org/content/houserules/characters/addiction.md

 ## Addiction during missions

 If you have an addiction and start a mission after not indulging in your addiction during the last downtime, you must roll for **withdrawal**.
 Roll an addiction test as above.
-If you fail, you take a penalty on all rolls as follows, according to your addiction level, as listed above.
+If you fail, you take an ongoing penalty on all rolls, according to your addiction level, as listed above.
 This will vanish immediately if you use the drug again.

 If you use any addictive drugs during the mission that you do not already have an addiction to, make a note that during the next downtime you will experience **cravings**.